AlcoholRehabHelp Logo

 Can Alcohol Cause Kidney Damage?

-Drinking alcohol affects various parts of your body, including your kidneys.
+Consuming alcohol affects various parts of your body, including your kidneys.
 Moderate drinking, such as one or two drinks now and then, usually has no severe effects.
 However, too much alcohol (more than four drinks daily) can affect your health and worsen kidney disease.

 How Much Alcohol Leads to Kidney Damage?